stan-one/tornado-gui/README.md

 #### Is this a ready to use project

-No, I havent build the PCB yeat and I havent tested it on my own PC.
+No, I havent build the PCB yet and I havent tested it on my own PC.
 If you happen to order, assamble and test the desing before I do, you will be a true pioneer :)

 #### What OS does the PC software support